Adriankhl/relativitization/README.md

 # Relativitization
-Grand strategy game in 4D spacetime
+Grand strategy game and simulation in 4D spacetime

 # Project layout
 * `universe` core stuffs for the universe simulation